BlueObelisk/wikidata-chemistry-curation/docs/databases.md

 TODO (I have it)

+The script used is available at <https://github.com/Adafede/wd-curation-r/inst/scripts/wd_add_npatlas_ids.R>

 ## PubChem

 TODO (I have it)

+The script used is available at <https://github.com/Adafede/wd-curation-r/inst/scripts/wd_add_pubchem_ids.R>

 ## SureChEMBL

 TODO (I have it)

+The script used is available at <https://github.com/Adafede/wd-curation-r/inst/scripts/wd_add_surechembl_ids.R>

 ## SwissLipids

 TODO (I have it)

+The script used is available at <https://github.com/Adafede/wd-curation-r/inst/scripts/wd_add_swisslipids_ids.R>

 ## Unique Ingredient Identifier (UNII)

 TODO (I have it)

+The script used is available at <https://github.com/Adafede/wd-curation-r/inst/scripts/wd_add_unii_ids.R>

 ## References